KamuiSW/PWS-SolarML/README.md

 # Solar Panel Cleaning Robot

-A Raspberry Pi 5–powered robot designed to autonomously clean solar panels using a combination of mapping, sensors, and machine learning.
+A Raspberry Pi 5 powered robot designed to autonomously clean solar panels using a combination of mapping, sensors, and machine learning.
 It efficiently maps panel edges, plans an optimal cleaning path, detects uncleaned spots with a camera, and revisits them, all while minimising energy use.

 ---